What is Love Your Block?

 Love Your Block is a program created to revitalize our City- block by block!

-Here's how it works: Nonprofit organizations from across Pittsburgh are invited to propose projects to transform their blocks with a $1,000 Home Depot gift card and the support of key City Departments.
-Up to 25 projects will be selected, after which City agencies will engage with awarded group members and listen to their block improvement requests.
+Here's how it works: Nonprofit organizations from across Pittsburgh are invited to propose projects to transform their blocks with up to 1,000 in funds and donated supplies and the support of key City Departments.
+Up to 14 projects will be selected, after which City agencies will engage with awarded group members and listen to their block improvement requests.
 They will then proceed to carry out the requested services, as feasible.
 With grant money, the selected groups purchase equipment and supplies, engage their neighbors, and roll up their sleeves to carry out their own brand of block beautification and repair.

 Who funds Love Your Block?

-Love Your Block is a partnership of the Office of Mayor Luke Ravenstahl and The Home Depot Foundation. $1,000 gift cards are provided by The Home Depot Foundation, and the Office of Mayor Luke Ravenstahl supports grant recipients by coordinating City services and assisting with City licensure and permitting processes.
+Love Your Block is sponsored by Peoples Gas, PNC, and The Home Depot Foundation & East Liberty Branch.
+The City of Pittsburgh supports grant recipients by coordinating City services and assisting with City licensure and permitting processes.

 Who can apply for a Love Your Block grant?